-Hidden under our island is one of Europe's largest cave systems.
+Hidden under Mallorca is one of Europe's largest cave systems.
 Discovered only recently, the caves have existed for millions of years and are formed by run-off rain water dripping through fissures in the earth.
 The limestone builds up and forms breathtaking stalactites and stalagmites, which are both awe-inspiring and a bit mysterious.

 After walking just a little over 1 km through the caves we ended up at Lake Martel, Europe's largest underground lake.

 We sat in an amphitheater carved out of the rock formations and became silent.
 Music from a string quartet echoed across the stalactites, and bounced off the water until it reached where we were sitting.
 The 4 were in a dimly lit rowboat and paddled their way across the lake while we watched & listened.
 The acoustics in the caves were haunting....but what an interesting way to show the uniqueness of this underground wonder.